20 Signs That A Woman Has Not Been Sexually Active

 Women who have not been sexually active may lack sexual experience.
 They may not know what feels good to them sexually, or they may not know how to communicate their sexual desires to a partner.

-Lack of sexual experience can be a sign that a woman has not been sexually active.
+A lack of sexual experience can indicate that a woman has not been sexually active.

 5. Lack of Sexual Partners: